bet2invest/pinnacle-backtest-api/README.md

 # Pinnacle Backtest API

 **The Pinnacle API is gone for individuals.
-Here is a Pinnacle odds API you can still backtest on.**
+Here is a Pinnacle API you can still backtest on.**

 On 23 July 2025 Pinnacle closed its public API.
 The `/v1/odds` feed reached end of life on 1 January 2026, and access is now granted case by case to commercial partners and high-value accounts.
 Every homemade backtester built on that feed, every scraper, every `pinnacle.data`-style package went dark with it, and with them the one thing serious bettors relied on: testing an idea against the sharpest closing line in the market.